dany1061/3os.org/docs/markdownCheatSheet/embedExternalSources.md

 ---
-description: Markdown Cheat Sheet For MkDocs - How to Embed Gists, YouTube Videos, Lucid Charts
+description: Markdown Cheat Sheet for MkDocs and Material Theme for MkDocs. - How to Embed Gists, YouTube Videos, Lucid Charts
 ---

 # Embedding External Sources